Second Charge Mortgages

 How much can I borrow on a second charge mortgage?

-The amount you can borrow on a second charge mortgage is wholly dependent upon how much equity you have in your property, as well as annual income.
-As stated previously, lenders need to be certain that you can afford a mortgage’s monthly repayments before they consider accepting you.
-This is especially so in the case of a second charge mortgage, where you would be paying off two mortgages at once.
+The amount you can borrow on a second charge mortgage is wholly dependent upon how much equity you have in your property, as well as your annual income.
+As mentioned, lenders need to be certain you can afford the repayments, particularly as you’ll be managing two mortgages at once.

 Likewise, interest rates tend to be higher for second charge mortgages, and so this must also be factored into the equation.
 This is because your first charge lender is paid before the second if your home is repossessed, meaning that the second mortgage lender could be at a loss if the proceeds of the sale do not square both loans.